-A recent Australian Federal Court case concerning employee leave entitlements may have caught your attention.
+A recent Australian Federal Court case concerning statutory leave entitlements may have caught your attention.

-There may be some fear or concern about the implications of this decision and potential flow-on affect to Australian employers, however it is important to note this ruling is only based on a specific set of circumstances.
+There may be some confusion about the implications of this decision and potential flow-on affect to Australian employers.

 If any employers wanted to review their leave processes, Sybiz Visipay has the flexibility to accrue and pay out leave depending on your circumstances.

-The Fair Work Ombudsmen is an important resource if you have any questions about the implications of this court ruling on your business and to ensure you are meeting legislative requirements.
+Fair Work is an important resource if you have any questions about the implications of this court ruling on your business and to ensure you are meeting legislative requirements.

 If you have any questions about setting up staff types, pay items, managing leave requests or setting up an Employee Self Service option in Sybiz Visipay, feel free to contact your Business Partner or our BusinessCare team.